-If a law enforcement officer has reason to believe a driver is impaired, a set of field sobriety tests will be administered.
+If a law enforcement officer has reason to believe a driver is impaired, a field sobriety test will be administered.
 If the driver performs poorly on the field sobriety tests then the driver will be arrested for DWI or BWI.

 - The driver is asked to take a breath or blood test to measure his/her blood alcohol concentration (BAC) level.

 - The driver is served a notice that his/her driver license will be suspended if he/she refuses to take or fails the field sobriety test.
 (Registering a 0.08 BAC or greater is considered failing.)
 The individual then has 15 days from the date the suspension notice is served to request a hearing.

 - If a hearing is not requested, the suspension goes into effect on the 40th day after the notice was served.
 (This is usually 40 days after the arrest.)

 - For various reasons, including delayed or missing paperwork, the 40 days can be retroactive or back-dated from the date of notice.